 Kymaia Hotel in Oaxaca at sunset

 Mere steps from the ocean, and enveloped by mangroves, wetlands and gardens bursting with native flora, the newly opened Kymaia Hotel is at one with its surroundings just outside of Puerto Escondido in Oaxaca, Mexico.
 The latest hospitality venture by entrepreneur Ezequiel Ayarza Sforza is positioned as “an oasis where luxury and nature intertwine in a delicate balance” that celebrates sustainability, biodiversity and the cultural heritage of the region.
-To bring his holistic vision to life, Ayarza Sforza called on Mexico City–based architecture studio Productora, a firm known for context-appropriate
+To bring his holistic vision to life, Ayarza Sforza called on Mexico City–based architecture studio Productora, a firm known for context-appropriate and timeless designs that incorporate tradition and emotion along with a touch of playfulness and the unexpected.

 Sitting low on the landscape, the 22 guest suites at the Kymaia Hotel offer privacy through their pyramidal form.
 Large windows that face the ocean provide spectacular views, while shutters made from local wood and gauzy drapes help control the interior climate.